gabrielgt/EvergineDocs/manual/graphics/materials/material_decorators.md

 <br>

-This is a example of material decorator generated:
+This is an example of material decorator generated:

 ```c#
 //------------------------------------------------------------------------------